datnguyen-tien204/OpennPose-with-RNN/README.md

 ### For skeleton position localization

-For skeleton position localization, we use [OpenPose]("https://github.com/CMU-Perceptual-Computing-Lab/openpose) to detection skeletion human.
+For skeleton position localization, we use [OpenPose]("https://github.com/CMU-Perceptual-Computing-Lab/openpose) to detection skeleton human.
 To evaluate this model we used [MS-COCO2015](https://cocodataset.org/#home) datasets.
 Result shown in Table 2.

 **Table 2.
 Evaluation results of skeleton position localization compared with 2 other models.**
 |     Models    |  AP@0.5  |  AP@0.75 | AP medium | Ap large |